Predators improve playoff position, beat Blue Jackets in OT

 COLUMBUS, Ohio (AP) — Roman Josi scored 3:24 into overtime and the Nashville Predators tightened their hold on a playoff spot with a 4-3 win over the Columbus Blue Jackets on Monday night.

-Emil Bemstrom scored three goals in the third to rally Columbus from a 3-0 deficit before Josi ended it with his second goal of the night.
+Emil Bemstrom scored three goals in the third to rally Columbus from a 3-0 deficit before Nashville’s captain ended it with his second goal of the night.

+“Being up 3-0 in the third, you want to bring it home but it didn’t happen for us tonight,” Josi said.
+“It was huge for our (us) to regroup in overtime and start fresh.
+It’s a tie game.
+Both teams have the same chance.
+It doesn’t matter what happened in the game.”

 The Predators are dueling with Dallas for the Central Division’s fourth playoff spot and increased their lead to four points with the Stars’ overtime loss to Florida on Monday night.
-Nashville has three games remaining and the Stars have four.
+Nashville has three games left, and the Stars have four.

 Filip Forsberg and Ryan Johansen each had a goal and an assist, and Juuse Saros had 30 saves for Nashville.